-My French Bulldog Keeps Gagging: You were just going about your own business when your French Bulldog unexpectedly begins gagging.
-You could be freaking out since you’re worried that they cannot breathe, or they are trying to vomit, even maybe something more serious.
+My French Bulldog Keeps Gagging: You were going about your own business when your French Bulldog unexpectedly began gagging.
+You could be freaking out since you’re worried that they cannot breathe or are trying to vomit, even something more serious.

 Your French Bulldog gagging typically occurs in combination with a cough.
 If your Frenchie is gagging, they will open their mouth wide and produce a kind of retching noise.

 When your French Bulldog vomits many times in a row, it can also start gagging.
 This is because there is no food remaining in their stomach to remove.
 Unlike vomiting, nothing comes out of your Frenchies’ mouths.

-Just like yourself, your Frenchie may swallow wrong and then has coughing and gagging fit, so it’s not really a huge issue.
+Like yourself, your Frenchie may swallow wrong and then have coughing and gagging fit, so it’s not a huge issue.

 If your French Bulldog is lively, responsive, behaving normally, eating or drinking.
-And seems happy, then you should just watch the issue for 48 hours.
+It seems happy; you should watch the issue for 48 hours.

 If your Frenchie’s gagging continues longer than this, it could be something more serious than a mild swallowing reflex.

-What your veterinarian will do varies a lot based on the nature of what is happening to your Frenchie.
+Your veterinarian will do a lot based on the nature of what is happening to your Frenchie.
 Full physical testing will be required in all situations.

-Often, the veterinarian will be able to make an early diagnosis based on these test alone.
+Often, the veterinarian will be able to make an early diagnosis based on these tests alone.
 In some instances, several diagnostic checks might be needed.

-The most common initial checks involve blood testing explicitly searching for signs of infection as well as radiographs of the throat and lungs.
+The most common initial checks involve blood testing explicitly searching for signs of infection and radiographs of the throat and lungs.